richwli/TCP-Network-Tic-Tac-Toe/README.md

 File Summaries:

 board: Basic serializable object used as data between the players of the game.

 serverThread: Purpose is to initiate the game of tic-tac-toe.
-- If two players request to the server to 'start' the game, then the server assigns information to the players, but is not responsible for the actual game between the players tcpClient 1-2: main function threads for the two respective players of the game.
+- If two players request to the server to 'start' the game, then the server assigns information to the players, but is not responsible for the actual game between the players.

+tcpClient 1-2: main function threads for the two respective players of the game.
 - Clients communicate with each other through TCP pipelines where they pass 'threadSharedMemory' as the game
 threadSharedMemory: Object that forces the client code to be synchronized.